epinio/docs/docs/tutorials/quickstart.md

 epinio push manifest.yaml
 ```

-1. You can provide the configuration as parameters in which case the parameter `--name` is mandatory.
+1. You can give the configuration as parameters, in which case `--name` is required.
 As the default route is used the name must be unique across all namespaces.

 ```bash